 - In the fall, collect dry leaves, twigs, and moss to make a hedgehog nest.
 Pretend to hibernate!
 (If it's not fall or the weather is inclement, make a blanket hibernation nest inside!)

 At first glance, Fabulous Frogs contains mostly facts and little story.
-However, the friendly narrator shares details about his or her favorite frogs, so it still provides the readable format that I mentioned above.
+However, the friendly narrator shares details about his or her favorite frogs, so it still provides a readable format.
+To my little reader, it sitll felt like reading a story.
 The contrasting text sizes and the visually hopping text format likewise contribute to making the facts easy-to-approach.

 We made frog noises as the book suggested.